Skip to content

 Source code in rendercv/data/models/entry_types.py

-class PublicationEntry(EntryWithDate, PublicationEntryBase):
+class PublicationEntry(EntryWithDate, PublicationEntryBase, EntryType):

 """This class is the data model of `PublicationEntry`. `PublicationEntry` class is